 Played for Laughs: Stupid idiots killing themselves for a cause they don't understand?
 Innocent civilians being murdered?
 Cruelty to sheep?
 Check, check and check.

-Police Are Useless: Jury is still out on whether they're more or less incompetent than the suicide bombers but they attack and arrest Omar's peace-loving brother in the middle of a meeting with his Muslim friends whilst Omar is stuffing nitroglycerin into a Honey Monster outfit, they shoot an innocent marathon runner dressed as Chewbacca and after a naive negotiator completely flubs the Waj hostage situation, they break in and shoot his hostage.
+Police Are Useless: Jury is still out on whether they're more or less incompetent than the suicide bombers but they attack and arrest Omar's peace-loving brother in the middle of a meeting with his Muslim friends whilst Omar is stuffing nitroglycerin into a Honey Monster outfit, they shoot an innocent marathon runner dressed as Chewbacca and after a naive negotiator (played by Benedict Cumberbatch) completely flubs the Waj hostage situation, they break in and shoot his hostage, meaning that two entirely innocent people were killed directly by police incompetance

 Reality Is Unrealistic: A recurring criticism of the film is that the portrayal of Omar's family as loving and stable is an unconvincing, heavy-handed attempt to humanize a would-be suicide bomber.
 Morris has pointed out that this aspect of his character actually has a basis in a number of real life terrorists.

-It's pretty ironic, and chilling, seeing Omar at home with his wife Sofia, both of them apparently far more "Western" than his brother, yet he's the one arguing against violence, while they're planning it.
+It's pretty ironic, and chilling, seeing Omar at home with his wife Sofia, both of them apparently far more "Westernized" than his orthodox Islamic brother, yet he's the one arguing against violence, while they're planning it.

 Truth in Television: In an interview with NPR Chris Morris stated the film was based on research he'd done after 9/11 that led him to believe many would-be terrorists are completely incompetent.
 He claimed that the 'bomb the mosque' scene is taken verbatim from an MI-5 surveillance transcript.